nci/scores/docs/paper.md

 In order to meet the needs of researchers, `scores`:

 - is designed to work with n-dimensional data (e.g., geospatial, vertical and temporal dimensions) for both point-based and gridded data.
 It has proper treatments for missing data, masking of data and weighting of results.
-- includes novel scores not commonly found elsewhere (e.g. FIRM, FlipFlop Index).
+- includes novel scores not commonly found elsewhere (e.g. FIRM, Flip-Flop Index).
 - is designed to work effectively with the libraries, data structures and methods commonly used in the meteorology, weather and climate communities.
 Scores can effectively handle the dimensionality, data size and data structures commonly utilised for:
   - gridded earth system data (e.g. Numerical Weather Prediction models)
   - tabular, point, lat/lon or site-based data (e.g. forecasts for specific locations)
-  - geospatial, object-based data (e.g. forecasts of thunderstorm tracks or storm cells).
 - includes a companion Jupyter Notebook for each score, metric and statistical test to demonstrate its use in practice
 - is highly modular and avoids extensive dependencies by providing its own implementations where relevant.
 - is intended to be easy to integrate and utilise in a wide variety of environments.
 It has been tested and used on workstations, servers and in high performance computing (supercomputing) environments.